jjmilburn/listenlocally/README.md

-# python-getting-started
+# listenlocally app

-A barebones Python app, which can easily be deployed to Heroku.
+This app exists to:
+* Provide geographically contextualized music recommendations (various sources)
+* Quickly provide 30-sec samples of music by artists playing locally
+*

-This application support the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+This is a basic Python/Django app, based on the [Heroku Tutorial][Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python).

 ## Running Locally